 Expenses by function have been allocated among program activities and management and general support services based on an analysis performed by us.
 Interest expense, net change in allowance for loan losses, and grant expense are program activities by nature.
-Staff time is reviewed for the allocation of all other operating expenses except professional and contract services.
-Professional and contract services is allocated based on its nature or staff time, depending on the type of expense.
+All other operating expenses are allocated based on staff time or the expense's nature, depending on the type of expense.